chaos-mesh/chaos-mesh/GOVERNANCE.md

 # Decision Making Process

 Ideally, all project decisions are resolved by consensus via a PR or GitHub issue.
 Any of the day-to-day project maintenance can be done by a [lazy consensus model](https://communitymgt.fandom.com/wiki/Lazy_consensus).
+Community-level decisions such as:

+- RFC approvals (see below)
+- Modifying GOVERNANCE.md

-Community-level decisions must be brought to broader awareness via communications such as community meetings and slack channels.
+must be brought to broader awareness via communications such as community meetings and slack channels and supermajority (2/3) approval from Maintainters is required.

 In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
 If a dispute cannot be decided independently, the maintainers can be called in to resolve the issue by voting.
 For voting, a specific statement of what is being voted on should be added to the relevant github issue or PR, and a link to that issue or PR added to the maintainers meeting agenda document.
 Maintainers should indicate their yes/no vote on that issue or PR, and after a suitable period of time, the votes will be tallied and the outcome noted.